-As companies strive to deliver complex projects in hyper-competitive environments, the demand for skilled project managers is higher than ever before.
-In fact, the Project Management Institute estimates that by 2027, the number of project management roles will increase by 33 percent, creating nearly 22 million new jobs for qualified project managers.
+As companies strive to deliver complex projects in hyper-competitive environments, the demand for skilled project managers is incredibly high.
+In fact, according to our analysis of job postings data, the number of project management roles will increase by 11 percent by 2033.

-Organizations, however, are facing talent shortages that leave them at significant risk.
+Despite this demand, however, organizations are facing talent shortages that leave them at significant risk.
 As such, career opportunities are abundant for project management professionals who possess the key skills these organizations need.
 Research shows that demand is highest for practitioners with the necessary mix of competencies—a combination of technical and leadership skills plus business acumen.

 Are you ready to meet the demand?
 Read on to discover the seven essential project management skills you need to succeed, and learn how to refine these skills to stand out among the competition.